opencontainers/image-spec/config.md

      If an `Entrypoint` value is not specified, then the first entry of the `Cmd` array should be interpreted as the executable to run.

    - **Volumes** *object*, OPTIONAL

      A set of directories which should be created as data volumes in a container running this image.
-This field MAY be "null".
+This field MAY be null.
-     If a file or folder exists within the image with the same path as a data volume, that file or folder is replaced with the data volume and is never merged. **NOTE:** This JSON structure value is unusual because it is a direct JSON serialization of the Go type <code>map[string]struct{}</code> and is represented in JSON as an object mapping its keys to an empty object.
+     If a file or folder exists within the image with the same path as a data volume, that file or folder is replaced with the data volume and is never merged. **NOTE:** This JSON structure value is unusual because it is a direct JSON serialization of the Go type `map[string]struct{}` and is represented in JSON as an object mapping its keys to an empty object.

-   - **WorkingDir** *string*, REQUIRED
+   - **WorkingDir** *string*, OPTIONAL

      Sets the current working directory of the entrypoint process in the container.
      This value acts as a default and is replaced by a working directory specified when creating a container.